 - How to Practice Reactive, Proactive, and Predictive Risk Management in Aviation SMS

-- The aircraft being stuck in the runway; and
+- The aircraft being stuck on the runway; and

 - The runway incursion.

-The correct risk is the runway incursion because the moment the plane crosses into the runway is the moment safety control is lost, and requires immediate response.
+The correct risk is the runway incursion because the moment the plane crosses the runway is the moment safety control is lost and requires an immediate response.
 It is also our problem statement because in the future it is the problem we would like to avoid.

 Figure Out Causes with “Why” Questions